Louis François de Pourtalès: Career

 Pourtales was a pupil of Louis Agassiz, whom he accompanied in 1840 on glacial expeditions in the Alps and, in 1847, followed Agassiz to immigrate into the United States.
 In 1848, he entered government service with the United States Coast Survey and became profoundly interested in the deep sea.
 He made some of the first observations of the deep sea bottom and of globigerina.
-In 1851 he assisted in the triangulation of the Florida Reef, and from 1854 until his resignation in 1873 had special charge of the office and field work of the tidal department of the Coast Survey.

 In 1873 he became custodian of the Harvard Museum of Comparative Zoology, in which he had previously been assistant in zoology.
 He was later appointed Keeper of the Museum of Comparative Zoology and worked closely with the curator Alexander Agassiz.
 L. Agassiz attempted to get him a professorship.

-In 1871, Pourtalès published one of his most famous works, Deep Sea Corals based on his memoirs as the first in the United States to undertake deep-sea dredging with USC&GS George S. Blake and was an authority on marine zoology.
+In 1871, Pourtalès published one of his most famous works, Deep Sea Corals based on his memoirs as the first in the United States to undertake deep-sea dredging with and was an authority on marine zoology.
 A second memoir was published on the results of the Hassler Expedition.

-Pourtalès' last work was a report on the Florida Reef.

 Honors and awards

 The name Pourtalesia was given to a genus of sea urchins as found by the Challenger expedition.

-He was a member of the National Academy of Sciences and wrote various contributions to the Coast Survey reports to Benjamin Silliman's American Journal of Science, and to the Proceedings of the American Association for the Advancement of Science.